lawrencedovin/capstone-2-bark/README.md

 ![User Flow Diagram](user-flow-diagram.png?raw=true)

 ### Additional Features
-  The grocery list feature will temporarily store in recipes the user wants to use which the user can send to their phone to conveniently shop for the ingredients.
-There will be filtering options for different diet types and cuisines.
+  Since there is a lot of data from the API (250+) breeds and (100,000+) adoptable pets constantly being updated.
+The bark DB will only store the user's information as well as the favored breed ids and liked dogs ids.
+With the rest of the heavy data (dog breed and pet information) being retrieved directly from the [petfinder](https://www.petfinder.com/) API.
+There will be filtering options that allow users to search according to breed and zip code.

 ### Possible Future Features
 - Filtering by training, vocality, grooming, exercise, and energy